deadmopose/Small-ui-library/Documentation.md

     return {1, 2, 3}
 end

-section.new_dropdown("Info", get_table, function(value) -- Put function that returns a table instead of a table
+section.new_dropdown("Info", get_table -- Put function that returns a table instead of a table, function(value)
     print(value)
 end)
 ```